coopzone-dc/rc-1024k-RAM-ROM/README.md

 This project was based on this original work: https://github.com/PickledDog/rc-1024k
+Many thanks the the author for all the hard work.

-The original electronics design remain the same, this version has a ne pcb layout.
+The original electronics design remain the same, this version has a new pcb layout.
 The main difference being it's now RCBUS instead of RCBUS.

 # rc-1024k
  512K+512K RAM/ROM card for RCBUS